FoldSAE: Learning to Steer Protein Folding Through Sparse Representations: Introduction

 \section{Introduction}

-The "black box" nature of deep learning methods, present a significant barrier in their adaptation in life science domains.
-While state-of-the-art models like RFdiffusion show remarkable capabilities in generating novel protein backbones, our inability to understand their internal representations limits scientific insight and practical control.
-This lack of transparency, means we cannot debug, validate or steer the generative process itself, turning protein design into a mater of sampling and filtering rather then precise engineering.
+The "black box" nature of deep learning methods presents a significant barrier in their adaptation in life science domains.
+While state-of-the-art models like RFdiffusion~\citep{watson2023de} show remarkable capabilities in generating novel protein backbones, our inability to understand their internal representations limits scientific insight and practical control.
+This lack of transparency, means we cannot debug, validate or steer the generative process itself, turning protein design into a matter of sampling and filtering rather then precise engineering.

 Mechanistic interpretability aims to solve this issue, by finding human-understandable mechanisms within a model.
-A promising technique in this area is the Sparse Autoencoder (SAE)~\cite{Olshausen1997SparseCW}, which learns to decompose a model's dense \textbf{activations} (the vector outputs of network layers during a forward pass) into a sparse set of "mono-semantic" \textbf{features} (directions in the activation space corresponding to distinct, interpretable concepts).
-This approach has provided unprecedented insight into language models~\cite{huben2024sparse,bricken2023monosemanticity,marks2025sparse}, with some applications in diffusion models~\cite{surkov2024unpacking,kim2024revelio,cywinski2025saeuron}, but it's potential in controlling the generative process for scientific purposes has been limited~\cite{adams2025mechanistic,simon2025interplm,rives2021esm2}.
+A promising technique in this area is the Sparse Autoencoder (SAE)~\cite{Olshausen1997SparseCW}, which decomposes model's dense \textbf{activations} (the vector outputs of network layers during a forward pass) into a sparse set of "mono-semantic" \textbf{features} (directions in the activation space corresponding to distinct, interpretable concepts).
+This approach has provided unprecedented insight into language models~\citep{huben2024sparse,bricken2023monosemanticity,marks2025sparse}, with some applications in diffusion models~\citep{surkov2024unpacking,kim2024revelio,cywinski2025saeuron}.
+In the molecular domain, however, existing work has been restricted to sequence-level representations~\citep{adams2025mechanistic,simon2025interplm,rives2021esm2}, leaving the potential for interpretable control over structure generation largely unexplored.

-In this work, we introduce \ours{}, a new framework that leverages sparse autoencoders to interpret the protein folding process within RFdiffusion~\cite{watson2023de}.
-Our goal is to decompose RFdiffusion's complex, dense representations into a sparse set of monosemantic features, thereby uncovering its inner workings.